-Serbia: IMF seeks up to 5 % electricity price hike11.
-May 2019. / News Serbia Energy
+Serbia: IMF seeks up to 5 % electricity price hike, News Serbia Energy

 According to Serbian media, the International Monetary Fund (IMF) Mission will most likely recommend that the price of electricity in Serbia should be increased by up to 5 % this summer, because the World Bank‘s analysis for 2018 has shown that the price of electricity in Serbia is among the lowest in Europe.